 - Unusual Noises

 A small amount of hums are normal.
-If you detect distinct rattling noises coming from your water heater, it could possibly be a a sign of a problem.
+If you detect distinct rattling noises coming from your water heater, it could possibly be a sign of a problem.

 If residue has developed inside, your water heater may be less economical.
 This may end in higher utility expenses and likely damage to your system.